FinnBrennan/black-scholes-pricer/README.md

 - Call and Put option price calculator based on user input.
 - 5 Graphs for each single variable change comparison; with bound adjustability.
-- Simple Streamlit UI with dropdown boxes for graphs.
+- Simple & Clean Streamlit UI with dropdown boxes for graphs.
+- Sliders for bound values
+- Persistent State -> allows for live adjustment to displayed graphs according to bound changes.

 ------------------------